SteveBarnett/Remixing/_thinking/the-three-uhds.md

 - **Accepting** loosens things some more.
 - When you can't do a step, don't fight it.
 Just notice how it feels.

+## As a practice

+- Make a short list of the shoulds
+    - Write out the detail a little bit
+    - Loosen your grip on them, one by one
+- Make a short list of the coulds
+    - Write out the detail a little bit
+    - Loosen your grip on them, one by one
+- Make a short list of the goods
+- Write a bit answering "What do I need?"

 ## Flavours of [tension](/thinking/tension/)

 Applying the three uhds is a way of quietening down.
 But I tend to be quite high energy, and some of that comes from the tension around these.